ezrajrice/django_advanced_password_validation/README.md

 This package works for both python 3.x and 2.x versions.

-> **_NOTE:_** As of January 01, 2020 python 2.x has been deprecated and will not longer receive continued support.
+> **_NOTE:_** As of January 01, 2020 python 2.x has been deprecated and will no longer receive continued support.
 See [Python 2.x EOL](https://www.python.org/doc/sunset-python-2/) for more details.

 ### Prerequisites